foundriesio/docs/source/reference-manual/factory/sboms.rst

 Container builds produce an SPDX file for each container/architecture.
 This will look like ``hub.foundries.io/<FACTORY>/shellhttpd/arm64.sdpx.json``.

-Customers may disable generating SBOMs for containers by setting the environment variable ``DISABLE_SBOM=1`` in their :ref:`ref-factory-definition`.
+You may disable generating SBOMs for containers by setting the environment variable ``DISABLE_SBOM=1`` in your :ref:`ref-factory-definition`.

 Working With SBOMs
 ------------------

-While you can access SBOM information in its raw form by browsing your CI build, APIs exist that allow Fioctl® to work with Factory SBOMs.
+While you can access SBOM information in its raw form by browsing your CI build, APIs exist that allow the Fioctl® tool to work with Factory SBOMs.

 Like other Factory concepts, SBOMs revolve around :ref:`Targets <tutorial-what-is-a-target>`.
-You can find out available SBOMs for a Target by running:
+You can list the available SBOMs for a Target by running:

 .. code-block:: console

    $ fioctl targets show sboms <target name or version>

-For example

 .. code-block:: console